yurangja99/HanjaShortsGenerator/README.md

 ## How to use
 0. get your own [openai api key](https://platform.openai.com/account/api-keys) and save it in `keys.py`
+0. get pixabay, pexels api key and store it in `keys.py`
 0. ```set GOOGLE_APPLICATION_CREDENTIALS=[GCP key location].json```
 0. ```pip install -r requirements.txt```
 0. ```python main.py [keyword]```